 The G train runs through Brooklyn and Queens (from Church Avenue to Court Square), and stops in Williamsburg at Metropolitan Avenue.
 If you’re coming from Manhattan, you can take the E, M or 7 train toward Queens and transfer to a Brooklyn-bound G at Court Square.
 You’ll reach the Metropolitan Avenue/Grand Street stop—part of the same complex as the Lorimer Street L station—in minutes.

 The J, M and Z trains connect South Williamsburg directly with Manhattan.
 From Manhattan take any of these Brooklyn-bound trains to Marcy Avenue, or the J or M to Hewes Street, Lorimer Street or Flushing Avenue.

-The NYC Ferry runs seven days a week, and has stops in North and South Williamsburg.
-You can catch the East River line from Midtown Manhattan, Downtown Manhattan, Dumbo and Long Island City, so it makes getting to Williamsburg easy.
+The NYC Ferry runs seven days a week and stops in North and South Williamsburg.
+You can catch the East River line from Midtown Manhattan, Downtown Manhattan, Dumbo or Long Island City, so it makes getting to Williamsburg easy.
 It’s a scenic way to travel, and it only costs $2.75 per ride—just like the subway.

 For more information on your options for getting to and from Williamsburg, visit mta.info.